DonnieData/Mission-to-Mars/README.md

 - HTML5, Bootstrap 3

 ## Overview
-The purpose of this project is to build a web application using [Flasks framework](https://flask.palletsprojects.com/)
+The purpose of this project is to build a web application using [Flasks framework](https://flask.palletsprojects.com/), as a custom interface to share and format scraped data in the form of a web page.